-&lt;sup>21 "Other" refers to the relatively few cases concerning eligibility alone or in combination with one of the other two categories.
+20 "Other" refers to the relatively few cases concerning eligibility alone or in combination with one of the other two categories.
 Id.

 The next table uses the same categories for the rows, but the columns represent the previously delineated five-category scale.
-However, this outcomes analysis includes all of the decisions in the list in the next section, including the relatively few cases published thus far for 2015.
+However, this outcomes analysis includes all of the decisions in the list in the next section, including the 26 cases published in the first few months of 2016.